cybergarage/puzzledb-go/doc/plugin-types.md

 ### Query Interface

-PuzzleDB defines the query interface to support any database protocols such as Redis, MongoDB and MySQL protocols.
-The query interface is kept to a minimal specification in order to support a wide variety of database protocols.
+PuzzleDB defines the query interface to support any database protocol such as Redis, MongoDB, and MySQL protocols.
+The query interface is kept to a minimal specification to support a wide variety of database protocols.

 ### Storage Interface

-PuzzleDB defines the low level storage interface as an ordered key-value store like early Google Spannerr.
-PuzzleDB expects that the storage plug-in components are implemented based on ordered key-value stores like FoundationDB rather than non-orders hashing key-value stores like MongoDB and Cassandra.
+PuzzleDB defines the low-level storage interface as an ordered key-value store like early Google Spanner.
+PuzzleDB expects that the storage plug-in components are implemented based on ordered key-value stores like FoundationDB rather than non-ordered hashing key-value stores like MongoDB and Cassandra.

 ### Coordinator Interface